Using a primer is generally necessary for painting on various surfaces because the primer is made to make the paint look it’s best and last longer.

 3. If You’re Using Self Priming Paint

-Pretty self-explanatory, but if you have the extra budget to afford self-priming paint, you might not need to buy a seperate can of primer anymore.
+Pretty self-explanatory, but if you have the extra budget to afford self-priming paint, you might not need to buy a separate can of primer anymore.

-Self-priming paint is paint thicker than regular paint, and it builds higher and leaves a thicker finish.
+Self-priming paint is thicker than regular paint, builds higher, and leaves a thicker finish.

-While it is preferable to use a separate primer and paint, if you’re walls are in tip-top shape and in good condition, then you can skip primer and opt for the convenient self-priming paint.
+While using a separate primer and paint is preferable, if your walls are in tip-top shape and in good condition, you can skip primer and opt for the convenient self-priming paint.

 If you need professional help with your interior/exterior painting project, PAINT Philadelphia can help.